pirocorp/Reconnaissance-Fundamentals/00. Introduction and Preparation/Linux Fundamentals/File System.md

 It is important to note that execute permissions are necessary to traverse a directory, no matter the user's level of access.
 Also, **execute** permissions on a directory do not allow a user to **execute** or modify any files or contents within the directory, only to traverse and access the directory's content.

-To execute files within the directory, a user needs **execute** permissions on the corresponding file.
+A user needs **execute** permissions on the corresponding file to execute files within the directory.
 To modify the contents of a directory (create, delete, or rename files and subdirectories), the user needs **write** permissions on the directory.

 The whole permission system on Linux systems is based on the octal number system, and basically, there are three different types of permissions a file or directory can be assigned: